UofT-DSI/production/lessons/part_3/production_3_training.md

 ::::::{.columns}
 :::{.column}

-+ If hand labeling is costly, can we automate it?
++ If hand labelling is costly, can we automate it?
 + Weak supervision is built on heuristics that are codified using Labeling Functions (LF):

     - Keyword heuristic.